1 Day in Rome Itinerary Roaming Through Italy’s Capital

-Craving a taste of ancient history with a glimpse into the life of gladiators?
+Craving a taste of ancient history with a glimpse into gladiator life?

 A bustling street in Rome leading up to the Spanish Steps, with locals and tourists walking towards the famous landmark, photographed during a summer trip to the city.

 In a hurry?
-Here’s a time-stamped itinerary detailing things to do in Rome with one day walking around the city:
+Here’s a time-stamped overview detailing this 1 day in Rome itinerary walking around the city:

 How to Get From Florence to Rome?